Mohsin-Iq/python/README.md

 the add() function is noticable

-Verify the terms and conditions first before run
+Verify the terms and conditions first before